Structure, Function and Pain of the Knee

 - Shin bone (tibia)

 In an arthritic or damaged knee, often times the cartilage is destroyed and the smooth, bony surfaces become rough and irregular.
 These changes in the knee joint often cause pain, especially with walking and frequently result in a loss of movement of the knee.
-Swelling may occur at the knee and you may find that the muscles around the knee begin to weaken and the knee, when moving, feels stiff.
+Swelling may occur at the knee, and you may find the muscles around the knee begin to weaken and the knee feels stiff when moving.

 For more information about arthritis, please visit The Arthritis Society.

 Knee replacement is often considered when the pain in the knee becomes so severe that it begins to interfere with your sleep and your ability to carry out activities such as walking, working or sports.
 The goals of surgery are:

 - To end or reduce your pain.

 - To improve your knee movement and overall function.

 Knee replacement involves removing the damaged bone from your knee joint and selecting and fitting your new joint according to your individual size.
 The damaged bone of the femur and tibia is cut away and replaced by metal components, one inserted on the end of the femur and the other on the top of the tibia.
 A plastic liner is inserted between the two metal components.
 The back of the patella is resurfaced and a plastic button is attached to complete the new knee joint.

 With your decision to proceed with knee replacement, you will discuss with your surgeon the risks and benefits of this surgery.
 Since 1994, more than 250,000 knee replacements have been performed in Canada and millions worldwide.
 They have proven to be extremely durable.
 Ninety to ninety-five percent success rates at ten- to twenty-year check-ups are common.

 As with any operation, knee replacement has a number of potential risks.
 These include: